 Every October brings the expectation of a great Halloween, especially in places like Kansas City where the fun crosses over from Missouri to Kansas and places in between.
-Kansas City haunted houses and spooky fun, here we come!
+Geared for young adults and couples, Kansas City haunted houses and spooky fun outfright most of the competition.

-Low Freak Out Factor: Worlds of Fun, Kansas City, Missouri
+Low Freak Outs at Worlds of Fun & Around Kansas City, Missouri

-Halloween isn’t so scary when you’re surrounded by your favorite lovable characters like the Peanuts cast.
 Little ones can have a fun “haunt” without all the fear at Great Pumpkin Fest, the G-rated part of Halloween Haunt at Worlds of Fun.
 They promise “all treats and no tricks” in Planet Snoopy, so your tiny travelers will have a blast.
+Halloween isn’t scary when you’re surrounded by your favorite lovable Peanuts characters.

 Over the Top Freak Out: Worlds of Fun and Kansas City Haunted Houses

-Keep in mind that active, retired and veteran military are welcomed into Worlds of Fun with a big discount.
+Active, retired and veteran military families are welcomed into Worlds of Fun with a big discount.
 Why would you need military on site?
 Well, we heard that after sundown — about 6:30 at this time of year — the place goes wild (and gets scarier!)

 The adults’ Halloween Haunt is said to be the Midwest’s largest haunted attraction.
 Defy the more than 400 costumed characters making the 235-acre theme park a positive misery.
-More than Kansas City haunted houses, this Halloween event allows you to experience the fog-shrouded lanes packed with thrill rides.
+Experience the fog-shrouded lanes packed with thrill rides at this Kansas Halloween event running select Thursday to Sunday nights.
 Fight your way through the crowds of monsters, zombies and freaks lurking in the shadows.
 Ages 14+ should get ready for super scary mazes, scare zones and live shows with plenty of scary entertainment.
 Locals love it because the park closes seasonally in September, then reopens for the holiday.
-If you don’t have a season pass, check out their site for packages including meals, first in line passes and more.

-Boo at the Zoo takes place at the 200-acre Kansas City Zoo.
+Boo at the Zoo takes place two days only at the 200-acre Kansas City Zoo.
 The zoo is home to 1,500 animals from around the world.
-On the last weekend in October, several Trick or Treat stations are set up for kids of all ages while the zoo offers trick and treating, games, fun and entertainment.
-Families can tour the Boneville Graveyard, the New Haunted Woods of the Valley, a Jack-o-Lantern display, ride the Scarecrow Train Express, see a “spooky” animal show and much more.
+On the last weekend in October, tour the several Trick or Treat stations set up for kids of all ages.
+The KC Zoo hosts games, fun and entertainment included in regular admission tickets.
+Families can try the Pumpkin Toss, visit the Haunted Woods of the Valley, a Jack-o-Lantern display, ride the Scarecrow Train Express, see a “spooky” animal show and much more.

-Go for a brick-or-treat adventure at LEGOLAND Kansas City.
-Open weekends, the Lego mega-store is packed with Lego kits and attractions, some themed to fall.
-Work with Lego master builders, go on a scavenger hunt and enjoy other special activities.
-Don’t miss the fun mini-ride where you can point your lasers at the bad guys and watch LEGO good guys take the day!
+Go for a Brick-or-Treat Monster Party adventure at LEGOLAND Kansas City.
+Open Sept.
+29-Oct.
+31, 2023, the Lego mega-store is packed with Lego kits and attractions, some themed to fall.
+Work with Lego master builders, go on a haunted scavenger hunt and enjoy other special fall season activities.
+New Lego monsters who starred in the 4-D Movie greet kids and teach fun dances.
+Don’t miss the fun Kingdom Quest mini-coaster where you can help good guys take the day!
+Entry tickets start at $14.99 and include rides, a 4-D movie, VR Experience and more.
 Children 2 and under visit free and package tickets that include SeaLife Aquarium are available.

 Gentle Frights and Farm Style Freak Outs in KC, Kansas

-Kids and train aficionados alike will love the Pumpkin Express Train Rides from Belton, Grandview, and Kansas City Railroad.
+Kids and train aficionados alike will love the Pumpkin Express Train Rides from the historic Belton, Grandview, and Kansas City Railroad.
 The end of the line features Halloween games and pumpkins for sale after de-boarding the 1920s era passenger coach or open-air excursion car.
-Check their calendar of events for an updated schedule; in 2021 they plan to run them the last three weekends in October.
+Check their calendar of events for an updated schedule at the Belton, Missouri location.
+In 2023 they plan to operate the train four weekends in October.

 Safely Sleeping… Not in Kansas City Haunted Houses